Continental Shelf and Coastal Processes

-Surveys of seabed communities throughout the Great Barrier Reef Marine Park have revealed several regions on the shelf where marine plants are unusually abundant.
+Surveys of seabed communities throughout the Great Barrier Reef (GBR) Marine Park have revealed several regions on the shelf where marine plants are unusually abundant.
 These regions are likely to have persistent upwelling of nutrients from deeper layers in the Coral Sea.
-Several physical mechanisms appear responsible and further investigation of the formation and effects of these mechanisms is required.
+Several physical mechanisms appear responsible.

 - What is the influence of the EAC on eddy dynamics in the lee of the Swain Reefs?